atheme/atheme/README.md

 just by editing the configuration.

 ## Obtaining Atheme

-You can either git clone https://github.com/atheme/atheme.git or download a package via our website at https://atheme.github.io/ -- Please do not click the Download buttons on GitHub as they lack needed submodules, etc.
+You can either git clone `https://github.com/atheme/atheme.git` or download a package via our website at `https://atheme.github.io/` -- Please do not click the "Download" buttons on GitHub as they lack needed submodules, etc.

 If you are running this code from Git, you should read GIT-Access.txt for instructions on how to fully check out the atheme tree, as it is spread across many repositories.

 ## Basic build instructions for the impatient